 Wills and Bequests

 When you and your family discuss your long-range goals, will and estate planning should be a part of that conversation.
-It's a time for you to talk about taking care of each other; how you wish your financial, real estate and other assets to be distributed; and how you would like to remember and support organizations close to your heart.
+It's a time for you to talk about taking care of each other - your discussions may include how you wish your financial, real estate and other assets to be distributed, and how you would like to remember and support organizations close to your heart.
 One of the easiest ways to support charities beyond your lifetime is through a simple bequest in your will.
-With the help of an advisor, you can include language in your will or trust specifying that a gift is made to family, friends or North Central College.
+With the help of your financial advisor or attorney, you can include simple language in your will or trust specifying that a gift is made to family, friends and North Central College.

 The benefits of making a bequest are multi-tier as you are able to leave a lasting mark of your North Central affinity, you lessen the burden of taxes on your family and you may receive estate tax savings.
 And above that, you make a difference to future North Central College students.